JuliaSymbolics/Symbolics.jl/docs/src/highlevel.md

 ## Direct Tracing

-Because ModelingToolkit expressions respect Julia semantics, one way to generate symbolic expressions is to simply place ModelingToolkit variables as inputs into existing Julia code.
+Because Symbolics expressions respect Julia semantics, one way to generate symbolic expressions is to simply place Symbolics variables as inputs into existing Julia code.
 For example, the following uses the standard Julia function for the Lorenz equations to generate the symbolic expression for the Lorenz equations: